 Your team will kick off the Capstone Project in Mod 3 by meeting with the client sponsor to outline and discuss the initiative at hand.
 Your team will spend the next six months determining the necessary analysis, establishing the action plan, gathering data and developing a suitable recommendation.
 Each team member will have an opportunity to lead different phases of the project, enabling each student to further develop his or her team leadership techniques and client relationship management skills.

 At the completion of the project, your team will present your recommendation to both the client and your colleagues.
-The Capstone Project completes the MM Health Care program and prepares students to embark on the next phase of their career as managers in their organizations.
+The Capstone Project completes the Master of Management in Health Care program and prepares students to embark on the next phase of their career as managers in their organizations.

 Benefits to you and your organization.